nanoporetech/tombo/docs/examples.rst

 Tombo provides three methods for the investigation of modified bases.
 Each method has different advantages and requirements.

+1. Specific alternative base detection

+  - Specify the ``--alternate-bases`` option to execute this method.
+  - This method produces a likelihood ratio using the canonical and alternative model specified.
-* The specific alternative base method is preferred.
-Alternative DNA models are currently available for 5-methylcytosine (5mA) and N6-methyladenosine (6mA) in all sequence contexts.
+  - Alternative DNA models are currently available for 5-methylcytosine (5mA) and N6-methyladenosine (6mA) in all sequence contexts.
   - More modifications will continue to be added.

+2. Canonical (control) sample comparison

+  - Specify the ``--control-fast5-basedirs`` option to execute this method.
+  - This method performs a hypothesis test against the distribution estimated from the control sample at each base.
-* The canonical (control) sample comparison method requires the production of a second set of reads containing only the 4 canonical bases (e.g PCR).
+  - This method requires the production of a second set of reads containing only the 4 canonical bases (e.g PCR).

+3. *De novo* canonical model comparison

+   - No additional options (aside from a set of reads) are needed to execute this method.
-* The de novo method compares signal to the included canonical bases model.
+   - This method compares re-squiggled signal to the default canonical model.

-  - This method is recommended only as a research tool and may produce high false positive rates.
+..

-* Both the control sample comparison and the de novo methods may not identify the exact modified base location and give no information as to the identity of a modified base.
+    Both the control sample comparison and the *de novo* methods may not identify the exact modified base location and gives no information as to the identity of a modified base.

 ----